docpad-archive/documentation/community/plugins.html.md

-Here is a listing of all the plugins available for DocPad.
-If you have created a plugin, be sure to [include it in this listing!](https://github.com/bevry/docpad-documentation/edit/master/community/plugins.html.md) :)
+Here is a listing of all the community submitted extensions that are currently available for DocPad.

+Plugins are pulled in automatically on each generation from the [npm registry](http://npmjs.org/keyword/docpad-plugin).
+You can add your own [Guides](#guides) by sending in a [pull request](https://github.com/bevry/docpad-documentation/edit/master/community/plugins.html.md).

 ## Installing